yassir-ai/Maze-solving-algorithm/README.md

 # Maze-solving-algorithm-with-C
-Maze-solving algorithm with C using djikstra algorithme end DFS algorithme YEAR : 2020
+Maze-solving algorithm with C using djikstra algorithme and DFS algorithme YEAR : 2020